mattsugihara/recipes/_posts/2014-01-01-Blueberry-Cornmeal-Pancakes.md

 - 2 cups blueberries

 ##Directions
-1. Mix wet ingredients.
+1. Mix dry ingredients (using only half the sugar).
-2. Mix dry ingredients.
+2. Mix wet ingredients.
 3. Mix
 Cut the butter into 1/8th-inch cubes, and cut in.
 Work it quickly with your hands until it forms a coarse meal.
 3. Add milk gradually, stirring until soft dough is formed.